|The Wake Kendall Group, PLLC is home to a DBT-Linehan

 What is DBT?

-DBT is an empirically based, structured therapy that emphasizes both acceptance and change-oriented skills.
+DBT is an empirically-supported, structured therapy that emphasizes both acceptance and change-oriented skills.
 We help clients move away from polarized thinking in order to accept seemingly opposite truths.
 This “dialectical” thinking allows them to construct more effective, meaningful lives.
 Clients learn skills in mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.

 History of DBT at The Wake Kendall Group

 Our DBT program is true to the model of a community of therapists treating a community of clients.
 The Wake Kendall DBT community took root in 2003 when Wake Kendall psychologists first participated in week long intensive training sessions with Dr. Marsha Linehan, the founder of DBT.
 The Wake Kendall DBT program has grown organically as we have observed clients making effective use of DBT to achieve their goals.
+Our DBT program is the first and only in the Washington DC metro area to be certified by the DBT-Linehan Board of Certification.

 About Our Team